muhammadmueenarif/React-JS-Crash-Course-Complete-Course-for-Beginners-/readme.txt

   </div>

   now if we click on home button, we will goto home and if we click on about, we will go to about page.

+  Lec 16.
+Handling error pages with React Router DOM. we have defined proper routes like home and about but what happens if someone enter invalid route like /gsjfhsk. react will show nothing. so we will make a page for error handling like what page should be shown if someone enters wrong url. make error page and then export it and then use it in app.js file.
+<Route path="*" element={<> <Error/> </>} />
+now if someone enter wrong url, then error page will show.